8 Best Renters Insurance Companies in Washington of 2023

 Face it.
 College dorms are notorious for the lack of protection they offer college students.
 Keycode passcodes are the major form of security that college dorms have.
 They can be swiped, but you never know who’s coming behind you if you don’t turn around.

-Parties also make dorms unsafe, especially when dorm building doors are left open so that all students can attend, not just those who live in the dorm.
+Parties also make dorms unsafe, especially when dorm building doors are left open so all students can attend, not just those who live there.
 In addition, dorm room doors are often left open so that students can freely drift from dorm to dorm to see which dorm has the best rager.

-So, if you are a college student, you should think about getting renters insurance from Farmers.
+So, if you are a college student, you should consider getting renters insurance from Farmers.

 You may not think you should get a renters policy because you don’t have much, but if you do a home inventory that adult renters do to determine how much coverage they need, you’ll find you have more than you realized.